Can classes be taken on a not-for-credit (“audit”) basis?

 What are the entrance requirements?

 Any person who has a sincere desire to be trained in Christian growth and service and who exhibits a proper attitude toward the standards of conduct, purpose, and doctrinal position of the Institute may enroll.
-Birmingham Bible Institute is racially non-discriminatory.
+Birmingham Bible Institute does not discriminate based on race, color, religion, sex, disability, national origin, or age.
 There is no formal application process, nor is there an application fee.

 Is there an attendance policy?